Kia Sportage review - Interior, design and technology

 The changes to the inside were more subtle, with the facelift adding a new steering wheel, a revised driver’s display and tweaked air con controls.
 Still, the Sportage mixes it with the class’s best for quality.
 It is full of soft-touch plastics and the buttons and knobs all feel sturdy; it’s only if you look hard lower down the dashboard that you find any cheaper plastics used.
 The cabin’s design can’t match the stunning Peugeot 3008 for style, but it’s clear, functional and full of tech.

-The range is arranged into 1, 2, 4, GT-Line and GT-Line S. The entry-level ‘1’ comes with 16-inch alloys, LED daytime running lights, air conditioning, cruise control, a reversing camera and a seven-inch touchscreen.
-The ‘2’ adds 17-inch wheels, satellite navigation, heated front seats, lane keeping assist and a speed limit warning system.
+The range is arranged into 2, 3, GT-Line and GT-Line S equipment levels.
+The '2' trim isn't really a typical entry-level standard as it comes with bags of kit, including 17-inch alloys, LED daytime running lights, dual-zone air conditioning, cruise control, heated seats, a reversing camera and an eight-inch touchscreen with satellite navigation.

 Sat-nav, stereo and infotainment

-The Sportage can be equipped with a seven- or eight-inch touchscreen navigation system, both of which get both Apple CarPlay and Android Auto.
+The Sportage is equipped with an eight-inch touchscreen navigation system, including both Apple CarPlay and Android Auto.
 The eight-inch display was revised for 2018, and both gets a sharper image and faster touch response.
 Kia’s infotainment interface was already among the best in this class, and the latest updates make it even better.
 The clear menu layouts are the same as before, with a split-screen home page showing mapping on the left and other options on the right.
 Loading times are fine, and it’s a very intuitive system to use.

 In this review